Create-Technology-S4/.github/profile/README.md

 #### Week 4

-Being a student from the software branch, my confort zone is software programming however, I always wanted to use my skills to build something fun and interactive such as controlling a drone with a VR headset but never knew how to link software and hardware together.
+Being a student from the software branch, my comfort zone is software programming however, I always wanted to use my skills to build something fun and interactive such as controlling a drone with a VR headset but never knew how to link software and hardware together.
 The personal project has given me the opportunity to focus exactly on that.
 In the future, I would like to work more on projects like this.